The Forme of Cury: Sawse madame

 Sauce Madame.
 Take sage, parsley, hyssop and savory, quinces and pears, garlic and grapes, and stuff the geese with them, and sew the hole so that no dripping comes out, and roast them well and keep the dripping that falls from them.
-Take the gelatin and dripping and place in a cooking-pot.
+Take bread sauce and dripping and place in a cooking-pot.
 When the geese are roasted enough, take them off and chop them in pieces, and take what is within and put it in a cooking-pot and put in wine if it is too thick.
 Add to it powder of galangal, powder-douce and salt, and boil the sauce and dress the geese in dishes and lay the sauce on.

 Makerouns

 The Forme of Cury contains a cheese and pasta casserole known as makerouns, the earliest recipe for what is now known as macaroni and cheese.
 It was made with fresh, hand-cut pasta which was sandwiched between a mixture of melted butter and cheese.
 The recipe given (in Middle English) was:

 Take and make a thynne foyle of dowh. and kerve it on pieces, and cast hem on boiling water & seeþ it well. take chese and grate it and butter cast bynethen and above as losyns. and serue forth.